robaone/source-pub/PracticalEmailManagement/README.md

 5. Move the `.clasp.json` file from the `src` folder to this folder.
 6. Push the code with the command, `npx clasp push`.
 7. Copy the `scriptId` from the `.clasp.json` file and store it on the GitHub Secret, `PRACTICAL_EMAIL_MANAGEMENT_DEV_ID`

+## Deployment workflow

+- A feature branch will push code to the DEV project
+-